 The late John O’Donohue, a wonderful Irish poet and mystic, wrote a book of blessings titled To Bless the Space Between Us.
 I discovered O’Donohue via Anam Cara, perhaps his best known work, more than ten years ago, when he was still living.
 This idea of blessing the ground between us has stayed with me, especially this summer as I’ve had the opportunity to work with boundaries.

-It’s a beautiful fall day in Maine, and I found myself alone, which rarely happens.
+It’s a beautiful autumn day in Maine, and I find myself alone, which rarely happens.
 An old stone wall borders one perimeter of our 26 acres here, and I decide to walk it.

 The wall is really just a hump of stones now, covered in moss.
-It runs through thick growth, so there was a lot of dead wood to maneuver around.
-The neighbor has posted signs on his side of the wall on a tree every few yards, yellow signs saying “No Trespassing.”
+It runs through thick growth, so there is a lot of dead wood to maneuver around.
+The neighbor has posted signs on the trees on his side of the wall every few yards, yellow signs saying “No Trespassing.”
 The relentless message follows me all the way down to the river.

 The ferns are golden now, responding to diminishing light.
 Brush and bracken are a mixture of dried flower heads, sprawling vines and fallen leaves.
 It’s been very dry here, so numerous small stream beds are empty, but I can see where water runs when it’s present.
 I slither and bushwhack all the way down to the river, where a handy fallen tree makes a bench above the water.
-The river is hardly moving, low and clear, and I sat for a time watching leaves fall onto the surface of the water.
+The river hardly moves, low and clear, and I sit for a time watching leaves fall onto its surface.